 Project Value: £495,000

-Brief: Appraisal, option development and conversion to provide seminar and social space within a category A listed building.
+Specialisation: Appraisal, option development and conversion to provide seminar and social space within a category A listed building.

 The new social space serves several purposes.
 It incorporates a quiet study area where small work groups could meet with lecturers, a main social space for use as a cafe during the day and bar at night, and a lecture theatre for talks, exhibitions and private functions.